-If you have diabetes, then you know that foot care is of the utmost importance.
+If you have diabetes, then you know that foot care is of the utmost importance, and caring for the diabetic foot should be done by a specialist.
 Something like a small cut or toe pain that the average Jane or Joe may overlook can become a problem for a diabetic patient if not addressed right away.
-Simple cuts, scrapes and blisters can spell disaster if one is not careful.
+Simple cuts, scrapes, or blisters can spell disaster if one is not careful.

 Maintaining foot health is a good idea for everyone, whether you are struggling with diabetes or not.
-However, for those who have diabetes good foot care is not an option.
+However, for those who have diabetes, good foot care is critical.

-Here are a few tips to keep your feet healthy and happy:
+Here are diabetic foot care tips to keep your feet healthy and happy:

 - Check your feet every day: Blisters can develop in the course of an hour.
 Stepping on a stone can cause a small cut that can lead to an infection.
 Callouses can dry out your skin and cause it to break, especially under your heel.
 Many diabetics experience nerve pain and may not sense the development of these problems.
 Check your feet every day so you know of any new cuts and can prevent infection from developing.